earthlab/earthlab.github.io/_posts/courses/intermediate-eds-textbook/06-hierchical-data-formats/03-netcdf/2020-10-16-netcdf-02-intro-to-climate-data-macav2.md

 * netCDF - Get more detail on the netCDF documentation from UCAR <a href="https://www.unidata.ucar.edu/software/netcdf/docs/netcdf_introduction.html" target="_blank">here</a>.

 ## How do you get MACA v2 data?

 There are several different options for downloading MACA v2 data including:

-<a href="https://climate.northwestknowledge.net/MACA/data_portal.php" target=”_blank”>Through the MACA v2 Data portal </a>
+* <a href="https://climate.northwestknowledge.net/MACA/data_portal.php" target="_blank">Through the MACA v2 Data portal </a>
-<a href="http://thredds.northwestknowledge.net:8080/thredds/reacch_climate_CMIP5_aggregated_macav2_monthly_catalog.html" target="_blank">Through the MACA v2 Catalog </a>
+* <a href="http://thredds.northwestknowledge.net:8080/thredds/reacch_climate_CMIP5_aggregated_macav2_monthly_catalog.html" target="_blank">Through the MACA v2 Catalog </a>
-<a href="https://cida.usgs.gov/gdp/client/#!catalog/gdp/dataset/5752f2d9e4b053f0edd15628" target=”_blank”>Through the USGS GeoData Portal </a>
+* <a href="https://cida.usgs.gov/gdp/client/#!catalog/gdp/dataset/5752f2d9e4b053f0edd15628" target="_blank">Through the USGS GeoData Portal </a>
-<a href="https://github.com/earthlab/cft" target=”_blank”>Using the `R` Climate Futures Toolbox (CFT)</a>, an R tool created by CU Boulder Earth Lab
+* <a href="https://github.com/earthlab/cft" target="_blank">Using the `R` Climate Futures Toolbox (CFT)</a>, an R tool created by CU Boulder Earth Lab
-<a href="https://climatetoolbox.org/tool/Climate-Mapper">The Climate Mapper Toolbox</a>, a tool from the <a href="https://climatetoolbox.org/" target=”_blank”>Climate Toolbox</a>
+* <a href="https://climatetoolbox.org/tool/Climate-Mapper">The Climate Mapper Toolbox</a>, a tool from the <a href="https://climatetoolbox.org/" target="_blank">Climate Toolbox</a>

 <div class="notice--warning" markdown="1">
 ## The Climate Toolbox
-The Climate Toolbox is a collection of approximately 20 web-based tools that allow the user to visualize past and future projected climate, agriculture, wildfire, and hydrological data for the United States.
+The <a href="https://climatetoolbox.org/tool/climate-mapper"  target="_blank">Climate Toolbox </a>is a collection of approximately 20 web-based tools that allow the user to visualize past and future projected climate, agriculture, wildfire, and hydrological data for the United States.
 It is maintained by the University of California, Merced in collaboration with government organizations including the USDA, NOAA, and the USGS.

 ### The Climate Toolbox Climate Mapper Tool
 The Climate Mapper Tool allows you to map climate data extracted from MACA v2 Metdata, display current conditions, forecasts, and future projections for the U.S. The data includes variables related to climate, agriculture, wildfire, and hydrology.
 The tool aims to help scientists and decision-makers visualize climate information in a straightforward and easy-to-use way.